maxslimb/maxslimb/README.md

 - 👨‍💻 Full Stack Developer
 - 🌟 Former Head of Product Development at [DoubtConnect](https://doubtconnect.in/)
 - 😄 Former Jt.
 Chairman [CSI PHCET](http://csi.phcet.ac.in/)
-- 🤔 Looking some help with DAO creation.
+- 🤔 Looking some help with Android NFC host based card emulation
-- 🌱 I love to learn new things and ready to help others.
+- 🌱 I love to learn new things and am always ready to help others.
 - 💻 All of my projects are available [here](https://github.com/maxslimb).
 - ⚡ In my free time, you'll find me watching movies
 - 📫 How to reach me: mail me at [kpatel3032@gmail.com](mailto:kpatel3032@gmail.com)